eleweek/EEG_entrainment/README.md

 3. `python3 run_trials.py --stimdir <directory where to save the stimuli patterns> --db study.db --tperblock <trials per block> --blocks <blocks count> --freq <entrainment frequency> --participant participant name`.
 This will run trials for the P condition and the T condition of the study interleaving them.
 The results of trials will be recorded in the `study.db`.
 Currently the code hardcodes parameters necessary for a VRR monitor with a variable refresh rate spanning at least 60..144.
 In principle you can make the code work with a fixed refresh rate with relatively small amount of modifications — but I haven't tried this, because using VRR allows for a much more precise flicker timing.
 4. Plot linear regression of the accuracy and estimate a learning rate: `python3 plot/accuracy_linear_regression.py` to plot estimates of the learning rate (with interleaved blocks).
 Use `--exclude` if you want to exclude some blocks (for reasons such as burn-in, too much distractions in the environment, bugs in the modified code, etc).

 You can use `SDL_VIDEO_WINDOW_POS` environment variable to target a specific monitor in your multi-monitor setup.
-E.g. `SDL_VIDEO_WINDOW_POS='1920,1'` displays on the second monitor for me.
+For instance: `SDL_VIDEO_WINDOW_POS='1920,1'` (the first number is the width, the second is the 0-based monitor number).

 ### Early signs of the replicated effect